imagej/imagej.github.io/pages/BUnwarpJ.md

 ### SIFT and MOPS plugin support

-![bUnwarpJ: example of SIFT correspondences converted to registration landmarks.](BUnwarpJ-lena-SIFT-landmarks-example.png "bUnwarpJ: example of SIFT correspondences converted to registration landmarks.")The last release of bUnwarpJ has compatibility with Stephan Saalfeld's plugin for automatic [ feature extraction](Feature_Extraction "wikilink") (implementations of SIFT and
+![bUnwarpJ: example of SIFT correspondences converted to registration landmarks.](/images/pages/BUnwarpJ-lena-SIFT-landmarks-example.png "bUnwarpJ: example of SIFT correspondences converted to registration landmarks.")"The last release of bUnwarpJ has compatibility with Stephan Saalfeld's plugin for automatic [ feature extraction](Feature_Extraction "wikilink") (implementations of SIFT and